All Episodes

 This is in the 70s.

-He said, Nobody'll know.
+He said, nobody will know.

 You can't be hurt by a song you don't play.

-Meaning people won't tune out of a song they don't play.
+Meaning, people won't tune out of a song they don't play.

 So if Perry doesn't do a debate, he can't flop in one.